Drunk driving law by country: Western Australia

 Driving with 0.15% BAC by mass and above (legally defined as Drunk Driving) is a distinct offence from having over 0.08% but under 0.15% BAC, and is subject to heavier penalties.
 Persistent offenders may be barred from driving for terms up to and including life, and may be imprisoned.

 The law allows a police officer to require any driver to perform a random saliva test for methamphetamine, cannabis or MDMA, all of which are subject to a zero limit.

 New Zealand

 New Zealand operates a program called Compulsory Breath Testing, which allows police to stop motorists at any time without having any reason to do so.
-CBT is usually carried out at roadside checkpoints but mobile patrol cars can also randomly stop motorists to administer a test.
+CBT is carried out at roadside checkpoints and by mobile patrols.
 The police also carry out roadside drug tests upon motorists they suspect have used drugs.

 The system in New Zealand is age-based.
 The limits are: